You want smart political talk without the meltdowns?

 So there's a Wall Street Journal opinion piece out today by Robert F. Kennedy Jr., and I had him on TV just so happens last night.

-And he talks about how the Democratic Party is rigging the primaries to help Joe Biden and new sh New Hampshire and Iowa, you know, pushed aside.
+And he talks about how the Democratic Party is rigging the primaries to help Joe Biden and New Hampshire and Iowa, you know, pushed aside.

-He wants the first contest to be in the state that saved him the last time, and that being South Carolina, uh, which I don't think uh well which I actually agree with Kennedy that they're making it impossible for him to be a contender.
+He wants the first contest to be in the state that saved him the last time, and that being South Carolina, which I don't think, I actually agree with Kennedy that they're making it impossible for him to be a contender.

-Now the question is if if they want him off the ticket, uh mark my words, if they start sounding like me on these on the bribery money laundering scandal allegations, you'll know for a fact that he's out.
+Now the question is, if they want him off the ticket, mark my words, if they start sounding like me on the bribery, money laundering scandal allegations, you'll know for a fact that he's out.

 Well, remember, the party is generally controlled by the president in office.

-So it's you know, surprise when you have an incumbent president, the party is going to be, and I think that's gonna be true in the Democrat and Republican side.
+So it's, you know, surprise when you have an incumbent president, the party is going to be, and I think that's going to be true in the Democrat and Republican side.

-The party is going to be tilted in favor of the administration and not letting the primary season, you know, break with the president because it's as you know, it's almost unprecedented for sitting presidents not to get renominated, no matter what condition they're in.
+The party is going to be tilted in favor of the administration and not letting the primary season, you know, break with the president because, as you know, it's almost unprecedented for sitting presidents not to get renominated, no matter what condition they're in.

 So let me go to Vietnam this week.